ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 Name of the tabulated two-dimensional beam file.
 Relative paths are interpreted relative to the `constant/` directory.

-`minimumDepth`
+`depth`

-Sets the minimum projected heat-source depth.
+Sets the configured projected heat-source depth.
 The profile file determines the lateral characteristic size, interpolation bounds, normalization, and D4Sigma metrics.

 The profile integral and D4Sigma metrics use the exact raw moments of the bilinear interpolant, `Mpq = integral(x^p*y^q*I(x,y) dx dy)`.

-`transient`

-Enables transient heat-source depth adjustment based on the local melt-pool response.

-`isoValue`
+`widthReference`

+`D4Sigma` selects the beam-plane reference width. `D4Sigma` optionally selects `areaEquivalent` (default), `major`, or `minor` from the profile metrics.

+`depthReference`

+Selects `constant` (default) or `isotherm` as the source depth reference.

+`isotherm`

-Optional temperature isovalue used by the transient projected heat-source closure.
+Optional temperature used by an isotherm depth reference.
 If omitted, the material liquidus from `constant/transportProperties` is used.

 `nSlope` and `nIntercept`